 Prior to joining FLI, Kathryn worked for an environmental consulting firm where she provided field support and technical writing to assist in wetland delineations, restoration project oversight, and project reporting.
-She is a member of the Society of Wetland Scientists, a Wetland-Professional-in-Training (WPIT), and involved in the all-volunteer, nonprofit organization Bergen Swamp Preservation Society.
+She is also involved in the all-volunteer, nonprofit organization Bergen Swamp Preservation Society.

 Professor of Geolimnology and Hydrogeochemistry